fmalina/revisions-blocl/activism/utopiaforrealists.md

 sector, there were no real alternatives available; all we could do was keep plodding down the same path.

-Nowadays, “neoliberal” is a put-down leveled at anybody who doesn’t agree with the left.
+Nowadays, “neoliberal” is a put-down leveled at anybody who doesn't agree with the left.
 Hayek and Friedman, however, were proud neoliberals who saw it as their duty to reinvent liberalism.